relay-chat/react-link-previewer/README.md

 ### Props

-The component has these props:
+The hook has these parameters:

 - `host` - optional custom service url
 - `link` - link that you want to preview